z216z/z216z/README.md

 </div>

 ### :man_technologist: About Me
-I am a MCs Data Science and Engineering student at PoliTo and a VideoGames passionate.
+I am a MSc Data Science and Engineering student at PoliTo and a VideoGames passionate.

 - :hammer: Languages, Libraries and Tools